Community resources and funding assistance

-PCC Campus Outreach & Advocacy Project: For PCC students, the Campus Outreach & Advocacy Project provides confidential supportive services to students who have experienced harm.
+PCC Campus Outreach & Advocacy Project: For PCC students, the Campus Outreach & Advocacy Project provides confidential support services to students who have experienced harm.
 Contact firstname.lastname@example.org for more information about the advocacy and services available at the college and in the community.
 Work cell: 503-619-7041 (texting available).

 If your power and water service might be shut off

 During the outbreak, power and water services will not be shut off, regardless of ability to pay.
-Oregon’s largest utilities companies, Pacific Power, Portland General Electric (PGE) and Northwest Natural, announced on March 12 that they will be temporarily extending services without late fees to support Oregonians due to the outbreak of COVID-19.
+Oregon’s largest utility companies, Pacific Power, Portland General Electric (PGE), and Northwest Natural, announced on March 12 that they will be temporarily extending services without late fees to support Oregonians due to the outbreak of COVID-19.
 For help paying utility bills, contact 211Info to find community-based organizations and/or resources that can help.

 If you might be evicted

 Oregon’s state-wide moratorium ended June 30, 2021, however, there are still protections in place for tenants related to the pandemic.
 Find more information and options available to you on Portland’s Rental Services page.
 You can also reach the Renters Rights Hotline at 503-288-0130 on Mondays, Wednesdays, Fridays, and Saturdays, 1-5pm, and on Tuesdays, 6-8pm.
 The hotline is staffed almost entirely by volunteers, and usually returns calls within one or two days.

 If you need help with housing and shelter